extremenetworks/ipfabric-docs/docs/source/solutions/overview.rst

 It currently supports Brocade VDX and SLX devices.
 See more details :doc:`here<essentials/overview>`.

-DC Fabrics
+DC Fabric
 ~~~~~~~~~~

-The DC Fabrics Automation Suite is an add-on package for |bwc| that provides services and pre-built automations for managing
+The DC Fabric Automation Suite is an add-on package for |bwc| that provides services and pre-built automations for managing
 Brocade Data Center Fabrics - both VCS Fabric and IP Fabric architectures.
 It includes workflows such as:

 * Provision and validate Brocade IP Fabrics and BGP-EVPN